pfeerick/edgetx/How-to-install-EdgeTX--(pre-release)-for-the-first-time.md

 2. Delete everything from your SD card and copy the contents of the unzipped folder to your blank SD card.

-> _**Note:**_ To import your models from OpenTX, copy your MODELS and RADIO folder from your OpenTX SD Card to your new EdgeTX SD Card.
+> _**Note:**_ To import your models from OpenTX, copy your MODELS and RADIO folders from your OpenTX SD Card to your new EdgeTX SD Card.

 3. Download the EdgeTX firmware flash utility: https://github.com/EdgeTX/flasher/releases